Intelligent Progress Rollup: How Rhythms Calculates Parent Progress

 Formula: Average child progress (equally weighted or custom weighted)

-This happens automatically every time contributing children update—no manual configuration required.
+This happens automatically every time contributing children update, no manual configuration required.
+Draft and postponed children are excluded from all rollup calculations (their weight is automatically set to zero).

 When Rhythms Sums Progress (Aggregation)